FlowScript/Phantom/README.md

 **Changes:**
 - Reduced GUI `Padding` from `10` to `5`
-- Every other row in the `Actions` Page has a different `Background Color` for better visibility
+- Every other row in the `Actions` page has a different `Background Color` for better visibility
-- `Command History` is now synced between `Commands page` and `Command bar`
+- `Command History` is now synced between the `Commands Page` and the `Command Bar`
 - Slightly Changed the Look of the `Other Pages`
 - Changed how the `Name` script functions
 - Tweaks and Changes to `GUI` and `Backend`